Updated January 6th, 2021

 Like many of you, I’d rather have the admission price raised and have it include crab.
 I’m so cheap I won’t pay extra for the crab.
 Then I’ll sit and eat my meal, l watch people walk by with a pound of crab then get jealous.
 But maybe that’s more of my psychological problem than the Ameristar’s.

-(Photo courtesy of the Ameristar Black Hawk.)
+(By Steve Beauregard.
+Photo courtesy of the Ameristar Black Hawk.)